 1. If you drop something like a quarter or an industrial washer from an extreme height (when I was a kid it was always “from the top of the Empire State Building”) it will end up hitting with enough force to kill a guy at street level.

-2. If you fire a bullet from a rifle on a flat trajectory, and simultaneously drop a bullet from between your fingers, both bullets will hit the ground at the same time.
+2. If you fire a bullet from a rifle on a flat trajectory, and simultaneously drop a bullet held at the same height as the muzzle from between your fingers, both bullets will hit the ground at the same time.

 The first one is wrong.
 Owing to air resistance, the dropped object will reach a terminal velocity of about 80 or 90 KPH, not enough to kill anybody.
 The second one, however, is true, because bullets don’t develop aerodynamic lift, and their forward motion is therefore irrelevant to how fast they drop.
 You might have figured the opposite.
 I was doubtful about it too, but yup, it’s been proved, and I satisfied myself on that score via this new-fangled internet thing, which, it turns out, can help you look into all sorts of questions.
-The guys on Mythbusters did the experiment, and that’s just what happened:
+The guys on Mythbusters did the experiment, and that’s just what happened (which was no more than the laws of physics required):

 So sometimes you just have to look it up.
 I guess what bugs me is that people don’t seem to have any sort of bull-crap filter at all.
 Nobody can know everything, but c’mon, a lot of what you hear ought to strike you as transparently impossible and completely counter-intuitive – like the idea that an organ such as the brain, the pinnacle of animal evolution and devourer of bodily energy, could actually be 90% dormant lump.
 Or that a human body is 98% water – that’s a jellyfish.
 You know you have bones and teeth, and hair, too; forget that muscles and tendons and such have got to be more than just water, your skeleton alone just has to account for more than two pounds out of hundred, right?
 Yet they just hoover it up, and spew it back out to all and sundry.

-What really rots my socks, though, what really snaps me off right at the femurs, are the lying liars who spread nonsense they know to be lies, just to serve their own lying, stinking purposes.
+What really rots my socks, though, what really snaps me off right at the femurs, are the lying liars who spread nonsense they know to be lies, just for the sheer bloody-minded fun of messing with people’s heads (hello, QAnon!!) or, worse in a way, to serve their own lying, stinking purposes.
 I may be a little angry at you for believing them, but them I want damned for all time.
 I want them standing on their heads in a room a foot deep in pig droppings, while Beelzebub forces sharp things into their rectums.

 Which brings us to bumblebees.